hm-lang/core/proposals/intro.md

 OtherInstance := genericClass ~(key: dbl, value: string) (Key: 3, Value: 4)
 # note the passed-in values will be converted into the correct type.
 ```

+TODO:
+You can also have generic methods on generic classes, but we may
+have to think of a clever way to achieve this.
+E.g., C++ does not allow this...

+## common class methods

+All classes have a few compiler-provided methods which cannot be overridden.

+* `;;move(): this` creates a temporary with the current instance's values, while
+    resetting the current instance to a default instance -- i.e., calling `reset()`.
+    Internally, this swaps pointers, but not actual data, so this method
+    should be faster than copy for types bigger than the processor's word size.
+* `::Type: classType` provides the class type.
+This makes it easy to determine
+    what the current type of a combo-type variable is at run-time.
+E.g.,
+    TODO: discuss how `consider`'s `case` statements cast their arguments
+    to the same type as the type of the `consider` statement.
+    ```
+    X; null|int|dbl_
+    X = [1.2, 3.4]
+    consider X Type
+        case null
+            print("X was Null")
+        case int
+            print("X was an integer")
+        case dbl_
+            print("X was an array of double")
+    ```
+    Note that the `classType` type can be created directly from the type
+    constructors, e.g. `null` and `int`, e.g., `classType(int) == 5 Type`.
+    Note also, the `classType` type also can be printed nicely, e.g.,
+    `print("asdf" Type)` prints "str", and `str(classType Type) == "classType"`.

+TODO: check if `copy()` should be in the list.

+TODO: rethink if we want to allow static functions, and require `::` as a prefix on methods
+and `;;` on instance variables (or `::` on deeply-constant variables).

 # modules